falcosecurity/falco-website/content/en/docs/rules/_index.md

 From time to time, we make changes to the rules file format that are not backwards-compatible with older versions of Falco.
 Similarly, the Sysdig libraries incorporated into Falco may define new filtercheck fields, operators, etc. We want to denote that a given set of rules depends on the fields/operators from those Sysdig libraries.

+{{< info >}}
-> As of Falco version **0.14.0**, the Falco rules support explicit versioning of both the Falco engine and the Falco rules file.
+As of Falco version **0.14.0**, the Falco rules support explicit versioning of both the Falco engine and the Falco rules file.
+{{< /info >}}

 ### Falco Engine Versioning

 The `falco` executable and the `falco_engine` C++ object now support returning a version number.
-The initial version will be 2 (implying that prior versions were 1).
-Any time we make an incompatible change to the rules file format or add new filtercheck fields/operators to Falco, we will increment this version.
+The initial version is 2 (implying that prior versions were 1).
+We will increment this version any time we make an incompatible change to the rules file format or add new filtercheck fields/operators to Falco.

 ### Falco Rules File Versioning